MBuffenoir/21docker/readme.md

 Time left endpoint

-A a logging / reporting / admin panel
+A logging / reporting / admin panel

 Have a collecton of interesting containers to run:
 - tor